centridsol/EFCoreAutoMigrator/README.md

 If it's a new feature, please add it as a issue with the label enhancement, detailing the new feature and why you think it's needed.
 Will discuss it there and once it's agreed upon you can create a pull request with the details highlighted above.

+## Credit

+Thank you to our following contributors

+@stavroskasidis - worked on the .net 6.0 version

 ## Authors

 * **Chido Warambwa** - *Initial Work* - [chidow@centridsol.tech](mailto://chidow@centridsol.tech)